 This is on top of some Delta related perks including Priority Boarding and 20% savings on in-flight purchases as a statement credit.
 This card has a $450 annual fee.

-This card also gives 50,000 bonus miles after you spend $3,000 on purchases in the first three months.
+This card also gives 40,000 bonus miles after you spend $2,000 on purchases in the first three months.
+It has a 0% introductory annual fee for the first year, then it's $95.

 The Chase Sapphire Reserve rounds out our list as a card with a huge list of travel benefits but also offers Priority Pass Select membership.
 This gets you access to the lounges in the Priority Pass network.
 Another great perk of this card is complimentary Global Entry or TSA PreCheck fee credit.